igumiao/igumiao.github.io/README.md

 #### 7. Push it to GitHub

+>Now, we are pushing our projects to GitHub.
+Pushing is like uploading our files such that our documentation and codes will stay in sync all the time.
+>
->The audience is  student with no experience with Git, thus it's important to demonstrate how to push.
+>The audience is the student with no experience with Git, thus it's important to demonstrate how to push.

 - Change `url` in `_config.yml`
 ```